jacobobryant/biff/libs/core/docs/api/com.biffweb.core.md

 Includes a default init function which defines a :biff.core/on-tx function that calls :biff.core/on-tx from the other modules in a doseq.

+Components may be qualified keywords or functions.
+For each keyword component, there must be a module with :biff.core/id set to the keyword and with :biff.core/start set to a function like `(fn [ctx]) -> ctx`.
-Each component is a function that receives the system map, starts stateful resources or does other initialization as needed, and returns an updated system map.
-Components can add stop functions (zero-arg functions that stop a stateful resource) to the end of the :biff.core/stop vector. :biff/stop is also recognized for backwards compatibility.
+:biff.core/stop may be set to a function like `(fn [ctx])`.
+The start function can start stateful resources or do other initialization as needed, returning an updated system map.
+The stop function receives the return value of the start function and shuts down stateful resources etc as needed. biff.core adds a zero-argument :biff.core/stop-system function to the system map which calls the component stop functions in reverse startup order.

+For backwards compatibility, components may also be functions that return an updated system map, with stop functions conj'd onto the :biff/stop key.

 Uses biff.core/validate to ensure that keys in modules, keys returned by :biff.core/init, and keys returned by components are valid.